influxdata/helm-charts/charts/chronograf/README.md

       influxdata/chronograf
   ```

-  This command enables persistence and changes the size of the requested data volume to 200GB.

 - Provide a YAML file that specifies parameter values while installing the chart.
 For example, use the following command:

   ```bash